New constraints on modelling the random magnetic field of the MW: Introduction

 \section{Introduction}

-Magnetic fields are an important property of every astrophysical system and also of the Milky Way.
-Over the past years we gained more and more insight into the magnetic field of our Galaxy and its structure on large and on small scales.
-From radio observations \citep[see e.g.][]{beck96} we can constrain the Galactic magnetic field (GMF) and the physical processes responsible for its creation.
-Within galaxies in general, and thus also within our Milky Way, magnetic fields are commonly generated by dynamo action.
-These dynamos operate on very small seed fields, which might already have been present even before the first galaxies appeared in the Universe \citep[for reviews on cosmic magnetism see e.g.][]{beck13b,widrow02}.
-The detailed structure of the GMF is still under debate, however, recent observational advancements significantly improve our knowledge on large-scale and small-scale features of the GMF \citep[e.g. with the PLANCK mission][]{planck14a,planck14b,planck14c,planck14d,planck14e}.
-From the extensive literature about the GMF we want to point out the well-written reviews from \cite{haverkorn14,noutsos12,heiles12}.
+Magnetic fields are an important property of most astrophysical systems including the Milky Way Galaxy.
+Over the past years we have gained increasing insight into the magnetic field of our Galaxy and its structure on large and small scales.
+From radio observations (see e.g. \cite{beck96}) we can constrain the Galactic magnetic field (GMF) and the physical processes responsible for its creation.
+Within galaxies in general, and thus also within our Milky Way, magnetic fields are thought to be generated by dynamo action.
+These dynamos operate on very small seed fields, which may already have been present even before the first galaxies appeared in the Universe (for reviews on cosmic magnetism see e.g. \cite{beck13b,widrow02}).
+The detailed structure of the GMF is still under debate, but recent observational advancements have significantly improved our knowledge of large-scale and small-scale features of the GMF (e.g. with the PLANCK mission \cite{planck14a,planck14b,planck14c,planck14d,planck14e}).
+From the extensive literature on the GMF we mention the reviews by \cite{haverkorn14,noutsos12,heiles12}.
 The total GMF is usually split-up into several small-scale and large-scale fields.
-However, in the literature different and thus confusing notations are used for these components: the large-scale field is often called regular, uniform or coherent \citep[see e.g.][]{jaffe10} and the small-scale fields are referred to as random, tangled or turbulent fields.
-Most recently, another type of field has been considered to complement the small-scale field: often referred to as anisotropic random \citep[see e.g.][]{orlando13}, ordered random \citep[see e.g.][]{jaffe10} or striated field \citep[see e.g.][]{jf12a}.
-The striated field is characterized by having one main axis where the direction can fluctuate and it has a mean value of zero.
-Possible candidates for the origin of such fields are compression or shear of magnetized turbulent gas e.g. by supernova shocks or density waves in spiral arms \citep[see e.g.][]{haverkorn14}.
-The clearest indication of anisotropic random fields are given by radio observations of M51 \citep{fletcher11}.
-The various components of the total magnetic field can be distinguished by their different contributions to observables such as total synchrotron intensity (I), polarized intensity (PI) and rotation measure (RM) \citep[see e.g.][]{beck13b}.
+In the literature on this topic, differing and thus confusing notations are used for these components: the large-scale field is often called regular, uniform or coherent (see e.g. \cite{jaffe10}) and the small-scale fields are referred to as random, tangled or turbulent fields.
+Recently another type of field has been considered to complement the small-scale field: this is referred to as anisotropic random (see e.g. \cite{sokoloff98,orlando13}), ordered random (see e.g. \cite{jaffe10}) or striated field (see e.g. \cite{jf12a}).
+The distribution of random field vectors is characterised by a zero mean field vector but a non-zero RMS (dispersion) value.
+This holds for all random field types but the crucial difference between anisotropic and isotropic random fields is in the dispersion of the vectors for all three space dimensions.
+For anisotropic fields a direction can be found in which the dispersion is much smaller (see also Sec.
+5.1.1 in \cite{sokoloff98}), while for isotropic random fields the dispersion is the same for all directions.
+Possible candidates for the origin of such fields are compression or shear of magnetized turbulent gas e.g. by supernova shocks or density waves in spiral arms (see e.g. \cite{haverkorn14}).
+The clearest indication of anisotropic random fields comes from radio observations of M51 \cite{fletcher11}.
+Important contributions to understanding the GMF and its turbulent component have been made by \cite{gaensler11} as well as \cite{iacobelli14} who compared observational polarization gradient maps to data from idealised numerical magnetohydrodynamic (MHD) turbulence calculations.
+The various components of the total magnetic field can be distinguished by their differing contributions to observables such as total synchrotron intensity (I), polarized intensity (PI) and rotation measure (RM) (see e.g. \cite{beck13b} and Tab. \ref{tab:models}).
+The anisotropic random field as an additional component is constructed to contribute to total and polarized synchrotron emission, and therefore to allow for smaller, more realistic cosmic-ray electron densities to match observations.
+On the other hand it does not increase RM values, but increases its scatter.
+The goal of the introduction of an anisotropic component is to close the gap between too high RM respectively too low I,PI and therefore reach consistency between simulations and observations.
+It is very important to constrain the modelling process not only with single observables (at a single frequency) but preferably at several at once.
+The comparison of synchrotron emission and RM to simulated data is well-suited to constrain the various magnetic field components, not only due to the fact that synchrotron emission is dependent on the perpendicular (with respect to the line-of-sight) magnetic field and RM on the parallel component, but also because of the different effects of cosmic-ray electron and thermal electron distributions.